Laurent Jean François Truguet: Bourbon Restoration

 Admiral Truguet returned to Paris where Louis XVIII brought him back into the navy at the head of the naval corps, and made him a knight grand-cross of the Légion d'honneur.
 During the Hundred Days, he received neither a command nor any favours from Napoleon.
 On the second restoration, he was given overall command of the Brest fleet, and received orders to keep the town's arsenal safe from the approaching foreign occupation troops.
 Succeeding in doing so, he was rewarded by the King by being made knight grand-cross of the order of Saint Louis, a comte, and a peer of France (5 May 1819).

 At the end of the July Revolution, Truguet was elevated to the highest naval honour, that of Grand Amiral, naval equivalent to Marshal of France.
 He died aged 87 in 1839 in Toulon.

 Analysis

-Certainly one of the most competent French sailors of his generation, Truguet was a convinced republican despite his aristocratic origins.
+Certainly one of the most competent French naval officers of his generation, Truguet was a convinced republican despite his aristocratic origins.
 He was an effective minister and reestablished a little order in the navy after the excesses of the Terror.
 On the other hand, he bears some of the responsibility for the fiasco of the expedition to Ireland.
-Few men like him with important responsibilities dared to oppose Napoleon's re-legalisation of slavery in the colonies or establishment of the Empire, and though his courageous stands made his relations with Napoleon complex and often stormy, Napoleon still considered him one of his better admirals and in difficult circumstances called upon him for confidential missions.
+Few men like him with important responsibilities dared to oppose Napoleon's reimplementation of slavery in French colonies or establishment of the Empire, and though his courageous stands made his relations with Napoleon complex and often stormy, Napoleon still considered him one of his better admirals and in difficult circumstances called upon him for confidential missions.
 He appears on the Arc de Triomphe.